Team England made a splash in diving with their most successful ever Commonwealth Games in the sport seeing them win six golds and 16 medals in total.

 Tom Daley and Daniel Goodfellow, inward 3.5 somersaults in tuck, 3.2 degrees of difficulty and they do not disappoint.
 With great synchronisation, and beautiful entries from both of them, they finish just shy of 80 points, that puts them in the lead by having 8/8.5s across the table.
 Although the second dive wasn't as strong, the degree of difficulty was there and 405 was enough to hang onto the lead, proving that Team England once again are successful and hope to bring this determination to Birmingham in 2022.

-Diving at the Birmingham 2022 Commonwealth Games will be held at the new build, Sandwell Aquatics Centre, where the technique of Team England athletes will be put to the test fighting for a medal on home soil.
+Diving at the Birmingham 2022 Commonwealth Games was held at the new build, Sandwell Aquatics Centre, where the technique of Team England athletes was put to the test fighting for medals on home soil.

 Alexei was a diver from his early childhood until 1979 during this time he also studied at the Central State University of Physical Culture Diving coach in Electrostal, Moscow region.
 He was a Diving coach in Electrostal, Moscow region and became head coach of the Trade Union Central Club, Moscow in 1989.